blc-bit/notes/docs/Semester-1/business-english.md

 **Question 1, Find the meaning of the following words**

-Campaign ➡️ Operation / movement
+Campaign ➡️ Operation / Movement

 Convince ➡️ Persuade